 Under state law, the Sheriff may deposit funds with a fiscal agent organized under the laws of the State of Louisiana, the laws of any other state in the union, or the laws of the United States.
-The Sheriff may invest in United States bonds, treasury notes and bills, government backed agency securities, or certificates and time deposits of state banks organized under
+The Sheriff may invest in United States bonds, treasury notes and bills, government backed agency securities, or certificates and time deposits of state banks organized under Louisiana Law and national banks having principal offices in Louisiana.
+In addition, local governments in Louisiana are authorized to invest in the Louisiana Asset Management Pool (LAMP), a nonprofit corporation formed by the State Treasurer and organized under the laws of the State of Louisiana, which operates a local government investment pool.
+In accordance with GASB Codification Section I50, investments meeting the criteria in the Statement are stated at fair value, which is quoted market prices.

-Thibodaux, Louisiana Notes to the Financial Statements As of and for the Year Ended June 30, 2022
+Thibodaux, Louisiana Notes to the Financial Statements As of and for the Year Ended June 30, 2023